Tyneside Tug Builders in alphabetical order of Surname

 XYZ

-Dodgin CW & Co, Low Lights, North Shields
+Shipbuilder: CW Dodgin & Co, Low Lights, North Shields

 In the 1871 census, Charles is at the Low Lights Tavern in North Shields, as "Boat Builder & Innkeeper"; in later censuses, he gives his profession as Marine Engineer.